 - Disabled young people who receive Employment Support Allowance and Disability Living Allowance / Personal Independence Payments

 Students aged between 16 and 18 years from low income families may be eligible for Free Meals.
 Students will be offered vouchers up to the value of £2.50 per day to be used in the café at the Folly Lane Campus.
 Free meals are targeted at students who are in receipt of, or whose parents are in receipt of, one or more of the following benefits:

-Child Tax Credit (provided not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190 as assessed by HMRC
+- Child Tax Credit (provided not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190 as assessed by HMRC and not receiving WTC.

 Other students aged between 16 and 18 years facing genuine financial difficulties can apply for a Discretionary Bursary for assistance with travel costs, course fees and equipment or material costs.

 The College will be responsible for awarding all bursaries to students and will also decide the amount, when they are paid and will set conditions that students should meet to receive a bursary e.g. behaviour or attendance.
 Application forms will be available from July 2018.

 Learners aged 16-18 years with childcare costs should apply to the Care2Learn scheme.
 For more information, please visit www.gov.uk/care-to-learn email email@example.com Learners aged 19 years and over can apply to the College Hardship Fund.

 If you are aged 19 years or over, and are experiencing financial difficulties you can apply to the hardship fund for assistance with travel costs, course fees, equipment, materials and childcare costs.
 Applications are assessed each term and not all applications will be successful as the College has a limited amount of funding available.